Wichita Falls, Texas: Circle Trail

 The Wichita Falls Circle Trail system consists of over 24 miles of concrete trail that goes around the city.
 Almost all of the trails are 10-foot wide reinforced concrete.
 They can be used for walking, jogging, bicycling, and rollerblading.
 Started in 1987 and completed in 2025, the trail takes riders through several of the city parks and across a wide range of environments.
 It includes an off-shoot, the Wee-Chi-Tah Off Road Trail.
 This 13-mile loop has been voted the best in Texas.

 Hotter'N Hell Hundred

 Wichita Falls is the home of the annual Hotter'N Hell Hundred, the largest single-day century bicycle ride in the United States and one of the largest races in the world.
 The race started as a way for the city to celebrate its centennial in 1982.
 The race takes place over a weekend in August, and multiple events are hosted for people to participate.

 Sports

+The Wichita Falls Texans were a minor league basketball team in the Continental Basketball Association from 1988 to 1994.
+The team played its games at D.L.
+Ligon Coliseum, located on the campus of Midwestern State University.
+The Texans won the CBA championship in 1991.

 In 2014, the Wichita Falls Nighthawks, an indoor football team, joined the Indoor Football League but suspended operations after the 2017 season.

-In 2015, it was acknowledged that the sustainability of minor or rookie league sports franchises in the Wichita Falls region had a questionable future.

 The Professional Wrestling Hall of Fame relocated to Wichita Falls from Amsterdam, New York, in November 2015 and closed in 2022.